PayPal Reaches $30 Million DOJ Settlement - Legal Reader

+PayPal agrees to launch a new Small Business Initiative that excludes criteria based on race, national origin, or other protected characteristics after federal investigation.

-The U.S. Department of Justice (DOJ) recently announced a settlement with PayPal over a business investment program that officials said unlawfully favored companies based on race and national origin.
+The U.S. Department of Justice (DOJ) recently announced a settlement with PayPal over a venture capital investment program that officials said unlawfully favored companies based on race and national origin.
 Under the settlement terms, PayPal will create a new, unbias program for small businesses and provide roughly $30 million in financial benefits through waived transaction fees.

 Federal officials said the case centered on PayPal’s Economic Opportunity Fund, which the company rolled out during COVID, in 2020.
 The program was created during a period when many large companies announced new diversity efforts and financial support programs for minority-owned businesses.
 According to the Department of Justice, PayPal’s program gave preference to businesses owned by Black and minority entrepreneurs when distributing investment support.